memfault/interrupt/_posts/2020-02-04-rust-for-digital-signal-processing.md

 than reinvent the wheel, Rust programmers rely on third party libraries throughout their projects.

-Last but not least, many of the safety features implemented in the compiler make Rust a much more forgiving language than C. Rather than crashes, Rust developers are faced with verbose error messages emitted at compile time.
+Many of the safety features implemented in the compiler make Rust a much more forgiving language than C. Rather than crashes, Rust developers are faced with verbose error messages emitted at compile time.